passcod/in-the-pale-darkness-of-dawn/naema/010-patra.md

 "I'm just working through this.
 The day before yesterday, it was quieting down, but we still had an issue with pilots arriving after curfew."

-TK nodded.
+Dir nodded.

 "The day before that…"

 "Ninthday," she supplies.

 "Ninthday.
-There was the fire in the north side, and the food crisis in TK.
+There was the fire in the north side, and the food crisis in Tyriq.
 Two schools closed.
 And there was the spice shipment that we intercepted and had to figure out where to return."

 He feels quite proud he's remembered all this.
 Perhaps it's not as bad as his wife thinks.
 When he looks at her that illusion shatters.

 "Well, you got the major events right.
 But that wasn't ninthday."